The 9 Principles

 THE 9 PRINCIPLES

-Download full text of Impact Principles
+Universal Applicability of the Impact Principles

 The Manager shall define strategic impact objectives for the portfolio or fund to achieve positive and measurable social or environmental effects, which are aligned with the Sustainable Development Goals (SDGs), or other widely accepted goals.
 The impact intent does not need to be shared by the investee.
 The Manager shall seek to ensure that the impact objectives and investment strategy are consistent; that there is a credible basis for achieving the impact objectives through the investment strategy; and that the scale and/or intensity of the intended portfolio impact is proportionate to the size of the investment portfolio.